ryf1123/ryf1123.github.io/_site/index.md

 ## Audio Samples

-### Selected audio with specific themes
+### Selected best samples with specific themes

-Actually, it was found that in this model, output songs are fairly diversed and the quality of most songs are high (over 50% songs generated are regarded as high quality based on our Chord assessment model mentioned below).
-What we do in the so-called "selection" is just find representative songs of different themes.
+Here we select best generated samples and sort them into themes.

 ##### 1. Bubble